Freecycle & Freegle

 Sign up to both Freecycle & Freegle

 The original giveaway site, Freecycle, was set up in the USA.
-A few years ago, rival UK site Freegle was set up up after a transatlantic difference of views.
+A few years later, rival UK site Freegle was set up after a transatlantic difference of views.
 Many local UK Freecycle groups moved to this new site.

 The two groups work in a very similar way.
 Happily, nothing stops you doing both.
-Find your nearest group on the handy Recycling Group Finder site.
+Find your nearest by searching on the sites above.

 It's not all crapola

 While occasionally there can be grotty, moth-bitten junk, there's also top-quality unused stuff people just don't want anymore.
 It's astonishing what people chuck out.
-Everything from pianos, to windsurfs, to boats pop up at some point.
+Everything from pianos to surf boards to boats will pop up at some point.

 Office clear-outs or emigrating families are rich sources, while others are just from generous givers passing on hand-me-downs.
 After all, one man's junk is another's treasure.

 We've had reports of huge successes from giveaway sites.
-Reports include bagging a pristine designer settee and even a taxed car (see below).
-Tell us about your successes.
+Reports include bagging a pristine designer settee and a taxed car.
+Here are a few of the best:

-We are a single parent family, and have had lots of goodies from Freecycle, including a chest freezer, a sofa bed, various plants, two chooks and a Warhammer.
+We are a single parent family, and have had lots of goodies from Freecycle, including a chest freezer, a sofa bed, various plants, two chooks [chickens or hens] and a Warhammer.
 And we've donated a table, telly, bits of bikes, football boots and a couple other random things.
-It's great at teaching that whole ethos of stuff being 'worth' something to someone." - Pippilongstocking
+It's great at teaching that whole ethos of stuff being 'worth' something to someone.

 I had a fab Freecycle experience.
 Someone offered Guitar Hero I and II for PS2 and I didn't think I'd have a chance of being offered them… but I was!
-We collected later that day and the lovely person asked if I could make use of Singstar for PS2 also, complete with about 5 discs." - notlongnow
+We collected later that day and the lovely person asked if I could make use of Singstar for PS2 also, complete with about five discs.

 How to sign up

-You can choose whether you want a daily highlights freebie offers email (browsing the rest online) or for a better chance but more effort, to receive every offer to your inbox.
+You can choose whether to browse freebies online or, for a better chance but more effort, to receive every offer to your inbox.
 In some cases you can also opt out of all emails entirely, if you just wanted to browse online.

 To get your hands on the best finds, you still need to check your site's listing page throughout the day, as freebies are offered and taken at breakneck speed.